 To see the full list of task force members, click here.

 Although we have a task force of experts conducting the study, we want broad community input in the infrastructure plan process.
-We are planning for community engagement to be conducted over three phases, as follows.

-Interactive workshops held in early 2019
+Interactive workshops will be held in spring 2019

 Draft findings presented in summer/fall of 2019